MohamedElbekkar/PFAL1/report.md

 the number of times your alorgithm will loop to learn.
 Both of these parameters are very important and can be found using a test function that keeps trying different learning rates and different numbers of iterations.

-This project helped me get used to numpy arrays as well as the matplotlib library in order to visualize the data cloud and the regression line in different ways.
+This project helped me get used to numpy arrays as well as the matplotlib library that helped me to visualize the data cloud and the regression line in different ways.
 I also tried to visualize the 3D cost function.
 Moreover, I got used to excel tables and its manipulation in Python using pandas.
 In addition, I've worked on a program that estimates the price of a given mileage using pickle and the tkinter library that allows you to use popups,windows and buttons for a better interactive experience.